BodePlotter/BodePlotter/README.md

      ```powershell
      explorer $env:TEMP
      ```
-   - A bug with `briefcase.exe` logging can cause Matplotlib to fail due to I/O handling issues.
-This happens because the Briefcase logging wrapper does not support handling multiple instances, and using Matplotlib within threads can make DearPyGui unstable.
+   - [Bug #55 with briefcase-windows-VisualStudio-template](https://github.com/beeware/briefcase-windows-VisualStudio-template/issues/55) that causes Matplotlib to fail due to I/O handling issues.
+This happens as a result of the Briefcase logging wrapper does not support handling multiple instances due to spawning Matplotlib windows.
+Note, using Matplotlib within threads makes DearPyGui unstable and therefore starting a new process was used in place of threads.
+The new process in windows results in spawning a new instance.
    - **Workaround:**
      Using the `console_app` flag in `pyproject.toml` to open a blank console appears to disable logging, mitigating these issues.
      The advantage of the console is you can do ctrl+c to close all Bode-Plots windows.
 Recommend Stop first for active measurements or Play back.